-“RBM is a participatory and team-based approach to management designed to improve programme delivery and management effectiveness, efficiency and accountability that focuses on achieving defined results, and should be applied in all stages of programming”.
+“RBM is a participatory and team-based management approach to programme planning hat focuses on performance and achieving results and impacts.
+It is designed to improve programme delivery and strengthen management effectiveness, efficiency and accountability.”

-Source: “Results‐Based Programming, Management and Monitoring (RBM) approach as applied at UNESCO: Guiding Principles”
+Source: “Results‐Based Programming, Management, Monitoring and Reporting (RBM) approach as applied at UNESCO: Guiding Principles”

-The RBM principles are being applied to all activities, whether funded by regular programme budget or from extra budgetary resources by UNESCO’s organizational units at the various stages of the programme cycle, from programming throughout implementation and monitoring to evaluation and reporting.
+The RBM principles are being applied to all activities, whether funded by regular programme budget or from extrabudgetary resources by UNESCO’s organizational units at the various stages of the programme cycle, from programming throughout implementation and monitoring to reporting and evaluation.
 This is enabling a process through which results are formulated, programme achievements are monitored, decision-making is better informed, reporting is facilitated and transparency and accountability are ensured.

-BSP provides coaching and organizes training sessions to UNESCO staff, stationed both in HQ and in the field, including in category 1 institutes, and to Permanent Delegations and National Commissions at their request.
-BSP has developed training material and tools to strengthen capacities in the application of RBM principles throughout the whole UNESCO programme cycle, where emphasis is placed on the formulation of SMART expected results and related performance indicators, baselines and targets.
-See staff training webpage.
+BSP provides coaching and organizes training sessions to UNESCO staff, stationed both in Headquarters and in the field, including in Category 1 Institutes and Centres, and to Permanent Delegations and National Commissions at their request.
+BSP has developed training material and tools to strengthen capacities in the application of RBM principles throughout the whole UNESCO programme cycle, where emphasis is placed on the formulation of “SMART” expected results and related performance indicators, baselines and targets.

 UNESCO’s RBM Results Chain

-The results chain flows from the expected outcomes of the Medium-Term Strategy, down to the expected results defined in the Programme and Budget to the expected results of the activities and projects, ensuring a seamless transition from one programmatic level to another.
-It is built on the principle of the aggregation of results, which implies that the combination of results achieved at one level should contribute to the achievement of the higher level expected result.
+The Results Chain flows from the expected Strategic Objectives of the Medium-Term Strategy (C/4), down to the C/5 expected results defined in the Programme and Budget to the expected results of the quadrennial Workplans (activities and projects), ensuring a seamless passage from one programme level to another.
+It is built on the principles of alignment and aggregation of results, which implies that the combination of results achieved at one level should contribute to the achievement of the higher level expected result.